tupui/batman/README.rst

 What is BATMAN?
 ---------------

-**BATMAN** stands for Baysian Analysis Tool for Modelling And uNcertainty quantification.
+**BATMAN** stands for Bayesian Analysis Tool for Modelling And uNcertainty quantification.
 It aims at:

 - Build a metamodel for design, optimization and database exchange (loads, MDO, identification),